 – regularly review with the Executive Board of the Company the main risks to which the business is exposed as well as the significant off balance sheet commitments.

-The Committee met three times in 2016.
+The Committee met 3 times in 2019.
 Its work included:

-• the review of the interim consolidated financial statements at 30 June and quarterly consolidated financial statements at 31 March and 30 September;
+- the review of the interim consolidated financial statements at 30 June and quarterly financial position at 31 March and 30 September;

 The Committee reported on its work to the Supervisory Board, which was duly noted.
 Minutes of every meeting are prepared and approved at the following meeting.